Social & Community Development Internships in Auckland

 Airport pick up and accommodation are included in the Program Fee.
-The accommodation is covered from the Sunday night before the Monday start date.
-All interns are asked to arrive on Sunday, in order to receive their airport pick up.
+Interns are required to arrive no later than the Sunday before their Monday start date, as all orientations are held on Mondays.
 The port of entry is the Auckland Airport (AKL).
 Upon arrival, interns will be met, greeted, and transferred to the accommodation.

 If you are planning to spend time independently in Auckland prior to your internship and will not require an international airport pick up, we can arrange an alternative pick up from another convenient location within the city.

 Orientations are mandatory and currently held remotely.
 You will receive an invite for this.
 During your orientation, you’ll have the chance to meet the local staff and other interns (that are starting on the same date as you), discuss program expectations, responsibilities, and requirements.
-You will also receive a local sim card during your orientation and be advised on available data and calling plans.
 The orientation covers essential details about your host country, safety, accommodation guidelines, cultural customs and differences, weekend excursions, etc.

 Please note that all participants are advised not to book flights until they have first registered to confirm their internship placement.